TN 16 (10-16)

 In addition, we sent a notice to those Title II Class Members who were not receiving benefits or payments as of April 1, 2009, based upon the previous fugitive felon policy.
 The notice advised them to contact us at 1-800-772-1213 (TTY 1-800-325-0778) about possible reinstatement of their Title II benefits.
 If these Class Members contacted us within six months of the date on the notice, we reinstated their Title II benefits as early as April 1, 2009.
 Title XVI Class Members will receive a notice advising them to contact us at 1-800-772-1213 (TTY 1-800-325-0778) to make an appointment to file a new application for benefits.
-If they do so within six months of the date on the notice, we will use an application date of April 1, 2009, as the protective filing date for the Title XVI claim.
+If they do so within 6 months of the date on the notice, we will use an application date of April 1, 2009, as the protective filing date for the Title XVI claim.

 NOTE: Class Members whose benefits were suspended or denied prior to January 1, 2000, may reapply under the new policy, but we will not mail them a class notice or provide a protective filing date of April 1, 2009.
-For instructions for Class Members to reapply under the new policy, see GN 02613.860B.1.
+For instructions for Class Members to reapply under the new policy, see GN 02613.860B.1. in this section.